oskarrough/rough-ember/README.md

 `$ npm install && bower install`

 Now you can use the build system.
 Read through Gulpfile.js to see what's possible.
 If you write `$ gulp` it will start a server while watching and compiling your files as necessary.

+If things don't look right, try `$ gulp compile` and refresh.